8osco/academic_performance_analysis/README.md

 2. **Prediction Model**: Build a model to predict whether a student will Pass or Fail.
 3. **Key drivers identification**: Identify which attributes influence predictions the most.
 4. **Executive Dashboard**: Build an interactive dashboard to provide insight into Pass/Fail distribution by key attributes.
-5. **Prediction Model Enhancement**: Explore potential hidden clusters to enhance prediction, e.g. through unsupervised learning

-5 is not strictly a business requirement, but will be explored where time permits.

 ## Hypothesis and how to validate?
 1. Students who raised their hands more often were more likely to pass.